Web App Cost Estimation: 4 Methods Compared (2026)

 - Cut lines become real.
 Descoping works at task level.
 "Drop the customer portal embed, keep checkout" removes an identifiable 4h, not a vague "some of the billing."

 Cost of producing it: 2-5 days of someone senior, and it requires a real spec.
 Agencies charge $1,500-$5,000 for a paid discovery phase that produces this — worth it on anything above $30,000, because it converts a ±40% guess into a ±15% commitment.
-I refuse to run fixed-price projects above that line without one.
+We refuse to run fixed-price projects above that line without one.

 For the full pre-contract process — specs, quotes, red flags — see the project cost estimate guide.